 Ed Dennehy, Safety Instructor at Fishing Partnership Support Services [FPSS] puts into context the threat of the water temperature conditions the Rebecca Mary crew faced that morning:

 This rule of thumb is that on average falling into cold water (anything below 70 degrees) without a life jacket on, you have about one minute to get control of your breathing.
-If not, then you drown.
+If you have a lifejacket on, you can stay afloat even if you’re unable to use your extremities.
 Then you have about 10 minutes of meaningful movement of your extremities (blood rushes to the body’s core to protect vital organs) and then you won’t be able to swim, so you will drown.
 After an average of 1 hour, assuming you haven’t drowned yet, you will succumb to hypothermia.

-A fisherman wearing an immersion suit can last for a long time until hypothermia occurs.
+A fisherman wearing an immersion suit can stay afloat for a long time until hypothermia occurs.
 Maybe even several days in temperatures like those the Rebecca Mary crew experienced.”

 Because safety and rescue protocols were followed by the crew of the Rebecca Mary, U.S. Coast Guard Air Station Cape Cod was able to find their location quickly with the use of the fishing vessel’s Emergency Position Indicating Radio Beacon (EPIRB).
 Upon the arrival of the HH-60 helicopter, it took coast guard rescuers 15 minutes to air lift the 4 fishermen from the sea, after which all were taken ashore with no significant physical injuries.